Skip to Main Content

 Library Lookup

-Zotero has a feature called "Library Lookup" that will connect a Zotero citation with the library catalog where you may quickly check to see if the full text of the article is available from McFarlin Library or place an ILLIAD request if it isn't.
+Zotero has a feature called "Library Lookup" that will connect a Zotero citation with the library catalog where you may quickly check to see if the full text of the article is available from McFarlin Library or place an Interlibrary Loan request if it isn't.
 In order for this to work, you will need to change your Zotero Preferences by doing the following:

 1. While in Zotero, go to the Edit menu and select Preferences.
 In Preferences, click on the Advanced tab.